Christopher Channing works in the arts.

 – He has been, at various times: an actor, a singer, a designer of costumes & masks & make-up.
 He was a variety artiste in theatre-restaurants in Paris.
 He was an occasional stripper in Italy but his arty French style didn’t ‘click’.
 There were years of performance art as well as a lot of artistic direction of festivals and events.
 Now and then he still performs and several times a year is a master of ceremonies; he still directs & designs & devises & advises.
 In the beginning he was a classical ballet dancer.

 – He trained with Jacques Lecoq at L’Ecole Internationale de Theatre and with Philippe Gaulier at his eponymous Ecole… and for a three month stint with Arianne Mnouschkine at Theatre du Soleil.

-During the academic year 1990/1991 he went to Fylde and Blackpool College and completed the GNVQ Teacher/Training Qualification: Certificate in Counseling Skills in the Development of Learning.
+He went to Blackpool College and completed a Teacher/Training Qualification: Certificate in Counselling Skills in the Development of Learning.

-Channing was defined by critic and curator Alberto Masoni as “… One of the artists who manages best to fuse and mix the artistic experiences of theatre, mime, music and visual arts”.
+Critic and curator Alberto Masoni said “Chris Channing is one of the artists who manages best to fuse and mix the artistic experiences of theatre, mime, music and visual arts”.